camunda/c8-sm-checks/README.md

 ##### Description:

-This script verifies connectivity to a Zeebe instance using HTTP/2 and gRPC protocols.
+This script verifies connectivity to a Zeebe Gateway instance using HTTP/2 and gRPC protocols.
 It also checks the status using `zbctl`.
+Alternatively it can be used to verify the REST API (8.6+) endpoint.

 ##### Usage:
 ```bash